In the Absence of Persecution

 Nothing to Say – I've considered that maybe this state of apathy might be the result of a growing elderly population in the Church, but from what I can see, the young are just as apathetic, and no more persecuted than the old.
 Therefore, whatever this group is doing, it’s not garnering the persecution that might set them apart.
 Likewise, young adults demonstrate limited spiritual confidence or enthusiasm for facing persecution.
 I’m not suggesting we pursue persecution, but it should be the natural consequence of a counter-cultural message.
 Maybe we are a little ashamed of the Gospel?
 In the last six years, New Zealand has experienced a narcissistic, virtue-signalling descent into false compassion over COVID-19, and many have suffered the consequences of totalitarian control, rejection, segregation, financial loss, and, in some cases, persecution.
 Yet the Church has remained silent.
 Is it any wonder that the world ignores the Christian message when its disciples have nothing to say about far-reaching social issues?
 Sadly, the Church poses no threat to the current moral decline, so can we claim to walk as Jesus walked?
 I'm not suggesting we stand with placards, shout in the streets, harass the public, or pursue political solutions.
 We might consider the simple idea of stating our opinion and responding to the decline in social mores with something like: the truth.
 At least we might prophesy into the social conscience and warn of the consequences of allowing a moral vacuum to be filled with ideas that result in social catastrophe.

 The planet is experiencing an evolving cultural catastrophe—a spiritual battle with Evil.
-We see the weaponisation of moral axioms, hijacked by Marxist tropes that redefine identity—and spark an ideological revolution.
+Today we see the weaponisation of moral axioms, hijacked by Marxist tropes that redefine identity—and spark an ideological revolution.
 The nature of this deception is straight from the biblical account of the Fall, where the true purpose of evil is the death of God.
 I don't believe we've seen the worst of this catastrophe, because the Body of Christ, as God's representatives, is the ultimate target of woke ideology.
 So it's with some irony that the axiom of love has been hijacked and supplanted the Church.
 Woke is, first and foremost, a seditious attempt to install a narrative that creates victims and victimisers, it divides people according to ethnic and cultural backgrounds, in the name of achieving equality of outcomes.
 People are judged according to their social status and defined by inherited privilege.
 This inherited privilege—whatever that means—casts perpetrators as responsible for the deprivation of those defined as victims.
 The means of controlling those deemed to have excessive privilege is the weaponisation of language under categories such as colonialism, safety, caring, love, unity, inclusion, and fairness.
 All of these have become tropes for victims to exact their narcissistic pseudo-spiritual claims to power and wealth.
 The Woke have become the victimisers, the slaves of evil, where acts of the flesh are celebrated, legalised, and dangerously close to being made compulsory.
 While the Church continues to remain silent, the wolf walks through the door and rapes the moral foundations that traditionally protected civil society from extremes.
 Absolutes have been ripped, and right and wrong replaced with a vacuum—into which society pours sexual immorality, impurity, idolatry, and witchcraft; hatred, discord, jealousy, fits of rage, selfish ambition, dissensions, factions, and envy; drunkenness, orgies, and the like.
 Meanwhile, the Church sits on its backside and contemplates the notion of unity.

 Unity is impossible if we interpret unity as agreeing with each other.
 I've listened to the calls for unity in the Church, and I imagine that most of those who make this call are genuine; however, the meaning is always conveyed in the language of agreement.
 Biblical unity is not predicated on the idea of agreement; it’s positional.
 The biblical context of unity was established by God, through Jesus Christ—not by Man.
 In other words, Christians are united in Christ, and this is not something we do; it's a position we assume through salvation—and therefore something we don’t control.
 Reaching some degree of agreement is far more elusive.
 Individual Christians and Churches are no more in agreement than we might expect from any secular group of people, but it is something we might strive for.
 So how many agree with me then?
 The solution to disagreement is a risky conversation between disagreeable people.